Malcolm Hoenlein: Early life and career

-Born in Philadelphia, Pennsylvania, Hoenlein received his B.A from Temple University and his Ph.D from the University of Pennsylvania.
+Born in Philadelphia, Pennsylvania, Hoenlein received his BA from Temple University and his PhD from the University of Pennsylvania.

 While he was at college, Hoenlein helped to found the North American Jewish Student Network and served as its chairman.
 NAJSN was the North American affiliate of the World Union of Jewish Students (WUJS).

 He has taught international relations and served as a Middle East specialist at the Foreign Policy Research Institute (FPRI).
 In addition, he served on the editorial staff of Orbis, FPRI's journal of international affairs.

 Hoenlein is the recipient of many awards and tributes from organizations and individuals, including State of Israel Bonds, President Ronald Reagan, American ORT, Brandeis University, Ruppin Academic Center Israel, Jerusalem College of Technology, and the Union of Orthodox Jewish Congregations.
 He played a key role in organizing the massive National Solidarity Rally for Israel in Washington, D.C., on April 15, 2002.
 A recent poll ranks him as the most influential American leader on Jewish community affairs.

 Hoenlein is associated with and serves on the boards of many communal, educational and civic organizations including the Council on Foreign Relations, America-Israel Chamber of Commerce, the Uzbekistan-U.S. Chamber, the Ronald S. Lauder Foundation, Jerusalem's Sha'arey Tzedek Medical Center, the Fairness Project and One Family.
 He is chairman of America's Voices in Israel and co-chair of Sharing for Life.
 He serves on the Board of Directors or Advisory Board of several companies, including Bank Leumi USA.
-He is also the Director of Keryx Biopharmaceuticals since 2001.
+He is also the director of Keryx Biopharmaceuticals since 2001.

 President George W. Bush appointed Hoenlein to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.